ALCO Stores

 It had its headquarters in Coppell, Texas.
 The company's 352000 sqft distribution center was located in Abilene, Kansas, where it was previously headquartered.

 In October 2014, ALCO filed for Chapter 11 bankruptcy; subsequently, the chain was sold to a liquidation firm and closed all of its stores by March 2015.

 History

 In its early years the company operated five and dime (or "variety") stores called Duckwall's.
-In 1968 it began to move into the discount retail business and opened stores that were bigger than their five and dime counterparts called ALCO.
-ALCO stores (somewhat smaller than a non-supercenter Walmart) provided the full selection of merchandise offered by the company, while the Duckwall stores provided a limited selection.
+Duckwall's began their foray into the discount retail business with the opening of the first ALCO store in Clovis, New Mexico, on August 15, 1966.
+ALCO stores (somewhat smaller than a non-supercenter Walmart) provided the full selection of merchandise offered by the company, as opposed to the five-and-dime store's limitations.

 In 1985, after three acquisitions, the company went through a management-led leveraged buy-out.
 The company had 127 ALCO stores, and 33 Duckwalls in 14 states at that time.